lullabyell/Security-Monitoring-Microservice/README.md

 # Security Monitoring Microservice

-This project is a security monitoring microservice developed as part of an internship application.
+This project is a security monitoring microservice.
 The microservice performs basic security checks such as SQL injection and XSS detection.

 ## Installation